The Saint John's Bible: Trade Edition

 The Trade Edition of The Saint John's Bible are smaller, printed copies of the seven volumes available to the general public for purchase.
 They are roughly the size of coffee table books, and feature full-color reproductions of the original manuscript.

 Apostles Edition

 The Apostles Edition includes the following: the seven-volume Saint John's Bible, a custom dedication page in the Pentateuch volume, an original artwork by one of The Saint John's Bible illuminators, a deluxe viewing display and cabinet, and the donation of a seven-volume Heritage Edition to a qualified nonprofit institution.
 The 12 Apostles Editions are reserved for major donors to The Saint John's Bible program at Saint John's University.
-Only twelve copies of the Apostles Edition exist, and a few of these are currently being housed in the permanent collections at the Library of Congress, the Morgan Library, the Vatican Museum of Art and other locations.
+Only twelve copies of the Apostles Edition exist, and a few of these are currently being housed in the permanent collections at the Library of Congress, the Morgan Library, the Vatican Museum of Art, Saint Patrick's Cathedral (New York City), and other locations.